bengourley/gallery/README.md

 gallery
 =======

 A responsive JS gallery.
-This gallery on contains the basic structural styles required to make it function and is completely skinnable.
+This gallery contains only the structural styles required to make it function, so it is is completely skinnable.

 *Browser Support*: IE6+, Chrome, Firefox, Safari